Deployment Process

 Summary

-- A Change Set downloads only tracked items into a Git branch and creates an artifact — enables independent, story-level releases.
+- An incremental file-list or Change Set artifact contains only explicitly selected items — enables independent, story-level releases.

 - Artifacts are stored in a non-versioned directory (